fivequarters/fusebit.io/src/_blog/_posts/node-testing-comes-to-core.md

 ## When Can I Use It?

-[Colin](https://twitter.com/cjihrig), the architect behind this initiative, has indicated that he wants to make this available behind an experimental flag before Node 18 is pushed out, which is currently scheduled for April 19th.
+[Colin](https://twitter.com/cjihrig), the architect behind this initiative, has indicated that it will be available behind an experimental flag when Node 18 is pushed out, which is currently scheduled for April 19th.

-It's also available in [nightly builds](https://nodejs.org/download/nightly/) released after the 22nd of March, 2022.
+It's also available in [nightly builds](https://nodejs.org/download/nightly/v18.0.0-nightly20220324094b2ae9ba/) released after the 24th of March, 2022.

-We’ll send out a note on our [Twitter](https://twitter.com/fusebitio) when it's released!
+We’ll send out a note on our [Twitter](https://twitter.com/fusebitio) when Node 18 is released so be sure to follow us!

 ## Conclusion